torvalds/linux/Documentation/networking/ethtool-netlink.rst

   =====================================  ======  ==========================

 Kernel checks that requested channel counts do not exceed limits reported by driver.
-Driver may impose additional constraints and may not suspport all attributes.
+Driver may impose additional constraints and may not support all attributes.